ukparliament/ontologies/procedure/procedure-descriptions/made-affirmative.md

 # Made affirmative

-Instruments subject to the made affirmative procedure are made on being laid, then come into force.

-The making of the instrument starts the approval period, being defined within the parent Act.

-If either House does not approve the instrument within the approval period, the instrument is stopped.

-Instruments concerning taxation do not require approval in the House of Lords.
+Instruments subject to the made affirmative procedure are signed into law before they are laid.
+Some come into force before laying, others come into force if approved by Parliament.
+For instruments that come into force before being laid, the signing into law starts the approval period, being defined within the parent Act.
+In this case, if either House does not approve the instrument within the approval period, the instrument is stopped.
+Instruments concerning taxation are not laid in the House of Lords and only need the approval of the House of Commons.